amindadgar/amindadgar/README.md

 - ⚡ Fun fact: ...
 -->
 #### I'm Mohammad Amin and currently I am learning Computer Engineering with the field of Artificial Intelligence Masters degree at Isfahan University.
-At the time my courses in University are "Machine Learning", "Fuzzy Systems", "Digital Image Processing" and "Seminar".
-My exercises repository containing codes and some handwritten papers, will be public after passing the courses. <br>
+At the time I'm researching in the field of Explainable Artificial Intelligence to finalize my thesis topic. <br>

 ***
 ##### My past highlighted project topics are:
 - *Fuzzy Systems*: Implement different methods of fuzzy systems from scratch in the its course exercise: [Fuzzy Systems](https://github.com/amindadgar/Fuzzy-Systems)